How to make Word documents accessible

 If you’re checking a Word document

-Open View, then Navigation Pane.
+- Open View, then Navigation Pane.

 If you’re checking a PDF

-Where to get help: Headings in Word.
+Where to get help fixing this issue: Headings in Word.

 Check 4: Written content

-- unclear or overly formal language
+- the language is unclear or overly formal

-- important information only inside images
+- important information is shown only in images

 If the content is difficult to read visually, it will be even harder for assistive tools.